MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/archive/archive-overview.md

 > [!NOTE]
 > This feature is currently in limited preview and subject to change.
 Before you begin, read the [Microsoft 365 preview terms and conditions](archive-preview-terms.md).

-In addition to this overview, the documentation for the preview of Microsoft 365 Archive includes the following articles.
+In addition to this overview, the documentation for the preview includes the following articles.

 |Article  |Description  |
 |---------|---------|